gitlabhq/gitlabhq/doc/user/permissions.md

 By default new users are not set as external users.
 This behavior can be changed by an administrator under **Admin > Application Settings**.

+### Default internal users

+The "Internal users" field allows specifying an e-mail address regex pattern to identify default internal users.

+New users whose email address matches the regex pattern will be set to internal by default rather than an external collaborator.

+The regex pattern format is Ruby, but it needs to be convertible to JavaScript, and the ignore case flag will be set, e.g. "/regex pattern/i".

+Here are some examples:

+- Use `\.internal@domain\.com` to mark email addresses containing ".internal@domain.com" internal.
+- Use `^(?:(?!\.ext@domain\.com).)*$\r?` to mark users with email addresses NOT including .ext@domain.com internal.

+Please be aware that this regex could lead to a DOS attack, [see](https://en.wikipedia.org/wiki/ReDoS?)
+ReDos on Wikipedia.

 ## Auditor users **[PREMIUM ONLY]**